WebOrigami/docs/src/content/framework/intro5.md

 If you look at the [example About Us index page](/samples/aboutUs), it contains a tile or card for each person on the team.
 In Origami, anytime you have a situation like this that can be described as, "For each _x_, create a _y_", the situation can probably be handled with a graph transformation.

-Earlier we mapped the graph of people to a graph of HTML pages.
-Here we'll do something similar, but instead of creating a full HTML page for each person on the team, we'll create an HTML fragment defining a tile element for that person.
-We'll then combine those tile fragments to create the index page.
+Earlier you mapped the graph of people to a graph of HTML pages.
+Here you'll do something similar, but instead of creating a full HTML page for each person on the team, you'll create an HTML fragment defining a tile element for that person.
+You'll then combine those tile fragments to create the index page.

 Update the `index.ori` template so that it contains: